SNAP benefits backlog continues; state workers say they need help too

 Thousands of applications to be processed

-KXAN asked if HHSC is considering offering something similar to other state employees who also make lower wages, but no response was provided.
+KXAN also asked if HHSC is considering offering something similar to other employees who also make lower wages, but no response was provided.

 Spurlock said she understands that even state workers are struggling.
 She added that she’s trying to be patient, but it’s been tough to go months without being able to buy food for her family.